Temporary governance rights

 Respecting recent contributions

 Governance rights need to eventually lapse once the full value of the contribution can be compensated.
-If governance rights are permanent the recent contributions would get increasingly diluted due to a growing amount of historical contributions.
+If governance rights are perpetual the recent contributions would get increasingly diluted due to a growing amount of historical contributions.
 This results in historical contributors becoming increasingly influential in how the organisation is operated even though the recent contributions represent who is currently contributing towards the organisation and ensuring it succeeds.
 Respecting recent contributions means that a balance must be struck between respecting historical contributions that have not yet had their full value realised with the need to also respect recent contributions by giving them influence over the organisation that they are responsible for operating.

 Social governance